Mother, young daughter and father painting white wall yellow with paint cans and ladder nearby.

 A home equity loan is a type of mortgage that’s secondary to your primary mortgage.
 It’s similar to a cash-out refinance in that you get a lump-sum payment for whatever equity you take out.
 If you’re considering a home equity loan, another option is a HELOC.
 The difference here is that this is a line of credit at the beginning of the term so you can use the funds as needed before the balance freezes in the latter half of the term.

 Whether a cash-out refinance or second mortgage like a home equity loan is right for you is dependent entirely on the blended rate.
-The math on this can get a little complicated, so we recommend letting us help.
-If you’re ready to consider your options, you can apply online or give us a call at (888) 452-0335.
+The math on this can get a little complicated, so we recommend letting your lender help.